AndrewColinMaher/AndrewColinMaher.github.io/README.md

 ### Features

 The site needs to be colourful and simplistic that evokes warmth anf fun.
-It should have some moving or animating features so I will be looking closley at css animations with tools such as Keyframes chrome tool to help me animate images and divs.
+It should have some moving or animating features, css animations with tools such as Keyframes chrome tool to help me animate images and divs.

 This site is going to be fully responsive across desktop tablet and mobile devices.
 It will use a flex Grid to display art work and a video gallery which uses modals that incorporate a footer with links to the clients social media accounts when displaying videos.

+- The Video Gallery will use modals that have a footer which will contain links to Cj's social media

-This site will have a link to an external site where he seels his merchandise.
+- This site will have a link to an external site where he seels his merchandise.

-This site should have a messeage me contact form.
+- This site will have a messeage me contact form.

 ### Upcoming Features